 How to reach: Hire a taxi.
 We paid 5000 MMK from Shwedagon Road.
 Carry your own beer because it’s expensive if you buy it from the vendors here.

-4) Take a ride on Dala Ferry to visit Dala village
+4) Ride the Dala Ferry to Visit Dala Village

 Below is an embedded map with the GPS coordinates, just in case you want to visit it too.